oscarteg/oscartegiffel.com/content/pages/uses.md

 I have a couple of apps I use every thing for developing:
 - [Paw](https://paw.cloud)
 - [Tower](https://www.git-tower.com/)
 - [Code kit](https://codekitapp.com/) - *I don't really use this every day.
 Only when I have a single HTML page I want to serve with hot reload.
-Not really neccessary though*
+Not really neccessary though.*
 - [Dash](https://kapeli.com/dash)

 ## Writing